BenRoss92/CV/README.md

 [Education](#education) | [Tech & Projects](#tech--projects) | [Skills](#skills) | [Other Qualifications](#other-qualifications) | [Experience](#experience) | [Interests & Hobbies](#interests--hobbies)

 I’m a full-stack developer with a background in music who has always shown an interest in creating abstract projects.
-Having studied Music Technology and created websites for others, I combined my creative ability and technological interest by studying full-stack web development at Europe’s leading coding bootcamp, Makers Academy.
+Having studied music technology and created websites for others, I combined my creative ability and technological interest by studying full-stack web development at Europe’s leading coding bootcamp, Makers Academy.

 ## Education